Stephanie Howell

 AI tools have enhanced how educators monitor and manage classroom behavior in real time, providing crucial support that reduces administrative burden.
 Tools like AI-powered bellringers improve classroom management by monitoring students' digital activities during lessons.
 This allows teachers to track engagement and gently redirect students without disrupting instruction.

 Many AI systems now provide just-in-time professional development by offering personalized coaching based on a teacher's unique challenges.
-This targeted support helps educators continuously develop classroom management skills.
+This targeted support helps educators continuously develop classroom-management skills.

 Using AI for student behavior management: Implementation and best practices